arky/iiab-smoketest/README.md

 ==============================
 Smoke-testing of Internet-in-a-Box OS builds using Jekins and vagrant.
 This repository contains Vagrant virtual images for Ubuntu, Debian, Fedora and CentOS.

-At the moment Rasbian virtual image emulated in Qemu using [Jessie kernel](https://github.com/dhruvvyas90/qemu-rpi-kernel) and [Rasbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) image.
+At the moment Raspbian virtual image emulated in Qemu using [Jessie kernel](https://github.com/dhruvvyas90/qemu-rpi-kernel) and [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) image.
 In future releases, this would be ported using [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) provider.

 The goal of the project is to port [George Hunt's xsce-tests](https://github.com/georgejhunt/xsce-tests/) for Internet-in-a-Box (IIAB) project.